Trump government suspends visa lottery linked to Brown University suspect

 The manhunt included several false starts, as authorities said they quickly detained a person of interest, only to release the individual without charges.

-Then, on November 15, law enforcement officials announced that a plasma physics scholar named Nuno Loureiro had been found dead at his home, after suffering multiple gunshot wounds.
+Then, on November 15, law enforcement officials announced that a plasma physics scholar named Nuno Loureiro had been found dead at his home after suffering multiple gunshot wounds.

-Loureiro was also a Portuguese immigrant, and he served as a professor at the Massachusetts Institute of Technology (MIT), a highly regarded science institution.
+Loureiro was also a Portuguese immigrant, and he had served as a professor at the Massachusetts Institute of Technology (MIT), a highly regarded science institution.

-It was not immediately clear that the two shooting incidents were related, and authorities faced pressure to bring the Brown University shooter to justice, as the manhunt dragged on.
+It was not immediately clear that the two shooting incidents were related, and authorities faced pressure to bring the Brown University shooter to justice as the manhunt dragged on.

 But on Thursday night, officials announced they had discovered Neves Valente dead from a self-inflicted gunshot wound, and that they believed him to be responsible for both attacks.